bessszilard/Keras_to_cpp/README.md

-# Toy MNIST model
+# **Toy** MNIST model
 ## Task description
 1. Implement the trained model for a Cortex A53 processor in C or C++.
 You can only use standard libraries.
 2. Deliver the application as source code and build scripts and the resulting binary that can run in qemu simulator.
 3. The application must accept input files of 28x28 bytes containing MNIST handwritten digits and must output the predicted digit on the console and the execution time
-4. Demonstrate that you have actually run this application on an ARM CPU or in a simulator..
+4. Demonstrate that you have actually run this application on an ARM CPU or in a simulator.
 5. Outline your ideas on improving this model in speed and accuracy

 ## Project structure